vmykhalchuk/RetroProgrammer/README.md

 * Support 1-wire EEPROM instead of ID (this will let manufacturer to write version of software required to be uploaded, without need to define every single ID).
  * This is more costly then ID device, however gives more flexibility and allows to support many devices of same type
 * USB mode 2: Upload directly from manufacturer web-site (will connect to main website where IDs are registered, and will download program specific for given device).
- * 1-wire eeprom would be beneficial here if manufacturer produced many devices which basically need single version of software.
+ * 1-wire eeprom would be beneficial here if manufacturer produced many devices which basically require single version of firmware.
 So manufacturer can register unique device prototype ID which can be stored on eeprom and uploaded to every such eeprom for every similar device.
 Then such ID can be used to download firmware required.
 * USB mode: Upload to Target MCU from Arduino dev environment via USB cable (no SD involved)
 * Add support of ZIF sockets
  * can be implemented as a standalone board connected to ICSP+TD socket